- we will research, pilot, and evaluate different models of reaching young people under 6.

 We understand that we will need more leaders to provide Scouting to under 6 year olds rather than drawing from current volunteers.
 We need to recruit more volunteers from a wider range of backgrounds to ensure that early years provision has a positive impact on the movement.

-Our initial focus will be on:
+Our focus is now on:

-- evaluating pilot projects and making recommendations for implementing the under 6 provision.
+- Evaluating pilot projects and making recommendations for implementing the under 6 provision.